 Audience: In order to get clear audience insight, publishers need to create a comprehensive audience profile—including demographics, geolocation, general interest, and profiles.
 These profiles help publishers pitch their inventory to buyers for better monetization.

 Inventory advertisers: DMP should further be used to track buying trends.
 For instance which kind of audience/inventory get most private and/or programmatic deals.
 DMPs can also help publishers present a sophisticated proposal to exchanges and media buyers.

 Marketers use DMPs to identify and classify the audience based on their campaign performance.
 Furthermore, they use it to gather a deeper understanding of existing data and to create an insight of existing users.

 Later, every piece of information collected is used to update the campaign strategy.

-A data management platform has become a need for everyone involved in advertising and marketing.
+A data management platform has become a need for everyone involved in ad tech.
 You can check out various DMP service providers available in the market.
 And then choose optimally by evaluating your DMP requirements.

 However, if you find that none of the DMP available in market is satisfying your needs, you can always choose to design an in-house DMP adding the features you really need and updating it along the way.
 This is something that requires huge dependency on developers but proves worth the effort in the long run.